 IPO Date: June 19, 2023

 The lackluster performance of Savers Value Village, a retailer specializing in thrift stores, can largely be attributed to the dynamic environment in which it operates.
-Its stock went from $18 a share at opening to just $12.24.
+Its stock went from $18 a share at opening to just $11.19 as of this writing.
 Always unpredictable, the retail market was especially volatile in the years coming out of the pandemic.
 But don’t write off the company yet.
 Its acquisition of 2 Peaches Group gave it a foothold in the Southeast, while a new CFO is expected to drive more growth opportunities.

 10. Neumora Therapeutics